-A recent large analysis of data from 30 trials, involving around 18,000 people, concluded that those with the highest vitamin C intakes were 19% less likely to develop cataracts than those with the lowest intakes.
+The results from 30 trials, involving around 18,000 people, concluded that those with the highest vitamin C intakes were 19% less likely to develop cataracts than those with the lowest intakes.
 When blood levels of vitamin C were measured, those with the highest circulating levels were 30% less likely to develop cataracts than those with the lowest levels.
 The researchers concluded that good vitamin C intakes should be encouraged for the primary prevention of cataract.

 Vitamin C and gallstones

-Vitamin C affects the breakdown of cholesterol to bile acids and, in women, may reduce the risk of gallstone symptoms by 13%.
+Vitamin C (ascorbic acid) affects the breakdown of cholesterol to bile acids and, in women, may reduce the risk of gallstone symptoms by 13%.
 A similar relationship was not found for men, however.
 This is probably because women have a greater risk of gallstones due to hormone changes that affect gallstone formation, especially those occurring during pregnancy.

 Vitamin C and gout